0ce38a2b/Research-Methods/README.md

 ## What is science?
 It is a systematically organized body of knowledge an a particular subject.Engineering is a constructive science: it studies how to design and construct artifacts, both physical and logical.
 ## What is research and scientific research?
+Research aims at producing new knowledge.It is largely driven by human curiosity.The motivation to push knowledge beyond the boundary of what is currently know, is intrinsic in human nature and has led humans to dominate the world.
 - It is something like finding out stuff and telling people about it.It is identifying a topic or a subject that perhaps has not been explored sufficiently well in your opinion.
 - It is the creative and systematic work undertaken in order to increase the stock of knowledge and to devise new applications of available knowledge.
 - Its goal is to produce science.(discovery and dissemination of new knowledge)